digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 `http://<YOUR-HOST-NAME-OR-IP>:8080/`

 For the 1st time, Jenkins will prompt to enter an unlock password.
-You can get the passwrd by looking at the logs for jenkins deployment or pod.
+You can get the password by looking at the logs for Jenkins deployment or pod.

 Get the name of the deployment.

 ```bash
 kubectl get deployments -n jenkins
 ```
-Look for initial password in the deployment logs.
+Look for the initial password in the deployment logs.
-In order to get the initial password You need to execute the following command on your kubectl terminal and copy the output password and paste it into the Administrator password text box.
+To get the initial password, You need to execute the following command on your kubectl terminal and copy the output password and paste it into the Administrator password text box.

 <img src="/assets/img/post-imgs/jenkins-k8s-deploy/jenkins-on-kubernetes-5.jpg" width="auto" width="100%">